jstrieb/code-grid/README.md

 - `this.row` and `this.col` – the current row and column, respectively
 - `this.set` – a function that sets the cell's value to whatever parameter it is passed
   - Useful for updating the cell value asynchronously or in callbacks
+- `this.update` – a function that takes a callback, where the callback takes the previous cell value and returns the value to set the cell to
+  - Useful for updating the cell value based on the previous one
 - `this.element` – an HTML element that will be put in the cell if defined
 - `this.style` – the style attribute passed to the cell's `<td>` element